alanxoc3/pres/devcon2021/devcon2021.md

 # command line history
 - 1964: work on multics begins
 - 1969: work on unix begins
-- 1975: unix v6 is released and distributed outside bell labs
+- 1975: unix is distributed outside bell labs
-- 1979: unix v7 is released and distributed outside bell labs
 - 1991: work on linux begins
-- 1999: mac os x is now unix based
+- 1999: mac os is now unix based
-- 2016: windows subsystem for linux is in beta

 > this is the unix philosophy: write programs that do one thing and do it well.
 > write programs to work together. write programs to handle text streams, because